Picaun/XPlaneGymEnvs/README.md

 1. Start the X-Plane flight simulator
 2. Ensure that the UDP communication port is set to 49000 (default value) in "Settings > Network"
+3. Starting a new flight, you can set the weather conditions and flight duration by yourself (note that this function is not yet directly controlled with X-Plane 12 in the XPlaneGym interface)

 ### 3. Using Discrete Environment